Avalokiteśvara: Manifestations

-A painting of Avalokitesvara's 108 forms.
-The biggest central figure is Creator Avalokitesvara, considered the root of all other manifestations of Avalokitesvara.

 Avalokiteśvara has an extraordinarily large number of forms, emanations or manifestations, including wisdom goddesses (vidyās) directly associated with him in images and texts.

 Furthermore, at least two separate female Buddhist deities, Cundī and Tara also later came to be associated with Avalokiteśvara (and were even seen as manifestations of him).

 According to Śūraṅgama Sūtra, Avalokiteśvara Bodhisattva had achieved perfect mastery of Buddhist Dharma and hence can manifest countless forms with different numbers of heads, arms and eyes.

 Commonly seen forms

 Some of the more commonly mentioned forms include: